4m4p0l4x/4m4p0l4x/README.md

 -->
 ##  ✨ Hello World! ✨
 [profile@github~] cat "aboutme.md" | less
-            🛠️ Im Amapola Cancino, working to be full software developer.🛠️ 😶‍🌫️ Some of my interests areas are DevOps and Sysadmin, Back-End Development and OS Development 😶‍🌫️
+            🛠️ I'm Amapola Cancino, working to be full software developer.🛠️ 😶‍🌫️ Some of my interests areas are DevOps and Sysadmin, Back-End Development and OS Development 😶‍🌫️

 - 🔭 I’m currently working on my skills